RamonPradoMoreno/quarkus-jasper/README.md

 - `SELECT * FROM employees;` (show all rows)
 - Learn more [here](https://www.postgresql.org/docs/)

+## Known Problems

+1. Native image generation does not work due to Jasper Reports having hidden execution dependencies.
+2. The `generated-reports` directory should be specified in the `applications.properties` or `/resources` instead of in a java class.
+4. More tests and Javadocs are requiered.

 ## Testing

 At the moment, the microservice has three separated endpoints that can be tested with the following `curl`: